WHAT IS NITROGEN NARCOSIS?

 The reason why the Narcosis occurs is still a subject of discussion among scientists.
 The most accepted theory is that communication between the neurons in our brain, which is based on nitrogen bridges, is disturbed.
 As you know, while diving we accumulate Nitrogen in our body.
 One of the places where Nitrogen accumulates are the mentioned communication bridges, which increases the distance between the neurons.
 The longer the distance, the more time they need to communicate.

 Many divers are not aware that the symptoms of Nitrogen Narcosis can also appear shallow depths.
-Practically we are under the effects of Nitrogen Narcosis during the whole dive, no matter the depth.
+Practically we are under the effects of Nitrogen Narcosis during the whole dive

 -Little deterioration of reasoning